 Flatulence is neither harmful nor dangerous.
-However, excessive flatulence can indicate adigestive system problem that requires treatment.
-If flatulence is particularly strong and stressful and persists for no specific reason, it may be useful to have the cause clarified by a general practitioner.
+Flatulence is considered excessive if it is bothersome to the person.
+It does not always indicate a digestive system problem that requires treatment.
+If flatulence is particularly strong and stressful and persists for no specific reason after making dietary changes, it may be useful to have the cause clarified by a healthcare provider.

 Anheyer D, Frawley J, Koch AK, et al. Herbal Medicines for Gastrointestinal Disorders in Children and Adolescents: A Systematic Review. _Pediatrics. _2017;139(6).